Skip to main content

 Type of clinical research

-This is a prospective observational analytical and cross-sectional self-controlled study to evaluate whether the use of the medical device by primary care practitioners helps to increase the accuracy in the diagnosis of different skin conditions.
+This is a prospective, observational, multi-reader, multi-case self-controlled study to evaluate whether the use of the medical device by primary care practitioners helps to increase the accuracy in the diagnosis of different skin conditions.
 In this self-controlled design, each primary care practitioner serves as their own comparator, first providing diagnoses without the use of the device, and subsequently providing diagnoses with the support of the device on the same set of images.

 Population